JasonBBelcher/CircleOf5ths/README.md

 # CircleOf5ths

-This is a simple tool to quickly find a key signature to work with when starting a new song.
+This is a simple tool to quickly find a key signature or chord progression to work with when starting a new song.

 ### TO DO